m-adisa/The-Black-Gazelle/cl48lfnt400j8q2nv76jw0ued.md

 It is the second sprint of the [Software Engineering program at ALX Africa](https://www.alxafrica.com/) and it has been all things Python for the past weeks.
 Easy.
 ![c thinking.jpg](https://cdn.hashnode.com/res/hashnode/image/upload/v1654805100873/0MDYODt86.jpg align="center")

-The emails come in around 6:15 each morning and they always talk about the day's project and any other announcement or event.
+The emails come in around 6:15 each morning and they always describe the day's project and convey other necessary information.
 On this day, the subject of the email was **"0x17.
 C - Doubly Linked Lists"**.

 I'll skip my exact reaction when I saw it (you'll figure it out before the end of reading this, I promise).
 What you need to know is that I immediately realized that war was imminent.
 The first place I went to was [Geeks for Geeks](https://www.geeksforgeeks.org/data-structures/).